MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-defer-revenue-expenses.md

 ---
-title: Defer Revenues and Expenses| Microsoft Docs
+title: Defer Revenues and Expenses
-description: To recognise revenues and expenses in periods other than the period in which the transaction was posted, you can automatically defer or postpone them over a specified schedule.
+description: To recognise revenues and expenses in periods when the transaction was not posted, you can automatically defer or postpone them over a specified schedule.
 documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central